JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 ### Security in AES
 No severely dangerous attacks are known yet.
 If you reduce the number of rounds, security decreases.
 If an attacker gets hold of cipher text encrypted with a key that has a special relation to the master key, a related key attack is possible.
-What is a related key attack? this course doesn't know.
+What is a related key attack?
+This course doesn't know.